STEVE INSKEEP, Host:

 Now, in this fragile economy, even if you haven't filed for bankruptcy, making a budget and sticking to it is essential, and that applies to almost everybody, says Janet Bodnar.

-Ms. JANET BODNAR (Editor, Kiplinger's Personal Finance): People always think, oh, if only I earned more money, my paycheck would go farther, but that's never the way it works.
+JANET BODNAR: People always think, oh, if only I earned more money, my paycheck would go farther, but that's never the way it works.
 You tend to spend up to as much as you make.
 So whether you make 30,000 or 130,000, everybody's always wanting to stretch it a little farther.

 INSKEEP: Bodnar is the editor of Kiplinger's Personal Finance and she has some tips on saving money.